eldada/kubernetes-scripts/README.md

 * [podReady](podReady.sh): Simple script to check if pod is really ready.
 Check status is 'Running' and that all containers are ready.
 Returns 0 if ready.
 Returns 1 if not ready.

+## YAML
+* [podWithHostFS.yaml](yaml/podWithHostFS.yaml): A pod with host root file system mounted into it. **WARNING:** There is danget of corrupting your Kubernetes host.
+Use with extra care!

 ## One liners
 ### Kubectl
 #### See all custer nodes load (top)